 Be careful not to just learn a language without being genuinely interested and passionate about it.
 For years I was not interested in Spanish in the slightest.
 It would have been so easy for me to learn it since I speak French, but I knew I wouldn’t have the motivation to continue past beginner.
 It was only this year that I started becoming more interested in Spanish from a cultural perspective.
 It became less about ‘adding a new language to my list’ and more about ‘I am learning this because I’m genuinely interested and want to know more’.

 2. Which language makes you excited when you hear it?

 Sometimes just the sound of a language is reason enough to get interested in learning it.
 So many people agree that French is the sexiest language in the world.
 For me, I really enjoy the sound of Vietnamese.
 I discovered Vietnamese music a few years ago and have since then been dabbling in the language.
 Years later, I still get butterflies when I listen to Vietnamese music, and each time I hear it, I get reminded how much I want to improve and continue learning.
 If you don’t like hearing a language, you won’t want to study it.

-3. Which language do you see yourself using in future?
+3. Which one do you see yourself using in the future?

 Ask yourself for which language you can most easily find native speakers and resources right now.
 (Read further to find my resource list for various languages!)

 You can consider looking at how widely-spoken the language is.
 If you’re looking for business opportunities, lots of resources and a huge likelihood of meeting native speakers, you can pick up a language like French, German, Arabic, Spanish or even Japanese.
 If there’s a language that tugs at your heartstrings that isn’t widely spoken but you really want to learn it, do it anyway!
 Every language is valid, useful and will open doors.
 Language learning is allowed to be a hobby and just because you’re not using it with native speakers every day doesn’t mean it isn’t bringing you joy.